abaruchi/IcingaMonitor/HACKING.md

 * Ansible is already [installed](http://docs.ansible.com/ansible/intro_installation.html) in all VMs and the user centos (with sudo privilegies) are configured;
 * EPEL repository [installed](https://support.rackspace.com/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat/)
+in all servers (when using Red Hat based distros);
-in all servers (when using Red Hat based distros).
+* RPMForge repository [installed](https://wiki.centos.org/AdditionalResources/Repositories/RPMForge) in all servers (when using Red Hat based distros);

 # Installation Procedure